Upinel/PVE-Intel-vGPU-Lazy/README.md

 • VT-d (IOMMU) and SR-IOV are enabled in BIOS.
 • Proxmox Virtual Environment (VE) version 8.1.4 or newer is **installed with GRUB bootloader**.
 • EFI is **enabled**, and Secure Boot is **disabled**.
+**IMPORTANT: If any of them you are unsure, back to the manual guide at [Upinel/PVE-Intel-vGPU](https://github.com/Upinel/PVE-Intel-vGPU)**

 ## Proxmox Setup
 SSH into your Proxmox Host as root, and execute: